An explanation of Mondrian's oeuvre by Michael Sciam

 Henri Matisse: “Beneath the succession of moments, which makes up the superficial existence of beings and things, cladding them in shifting appearances that soon vanish, one can look for a truer, more essential character, to which the artist will cling in order to give a more lasting interpretation of reality.”

-Cézanne and Matisse too, sought among the changing semblances of our reality a truer reality.
-Cézanne tried to express a more essential character by means of a cylinder, a cone and a sphere; Mondrian found a key to the eternal in the perpendicular axiom.
+Cézanne and Matisse too, sought among the changing semblances of reality a truer reality.
+Cézanne tried to express a more essential character suggesting that all apparent shapes can be traced back to stereotypes such as the cylinder, a cone and a sphere; Mondrian found a key to the eternal in the perpendicular axiom of the bi-dimensional space.

 Abstraction, when it is not just a convenient shortcut, restores to painting a universal gaze.
 This is why it seems to me that this kind of abstraction is more tuned with today’s reality than the so-called “realistic painting”.